Sam1brahim/End-to-End-LLM-project-using-Huggingface-open-source-modals/README.md

 Technology Implementation Assistant

 This project harnesses the power of a pretrained Large Language Model (LLM) from Hugging Face, combined with the interactivity of Streamlit, to provide detailed, beginner-friendly guides on implementing various technologies across different operating systems.
 It's designed for absolute beginners looking for step-by-step instructions tailored to their technology and operating system choice.
+Also a great view for developer to learn how to harness the powers of LLM locally.
-Features
+Features:

     * Pretrained Language Model: Utilizes a local copy of a Hugging Face model for generating responses.
     * Custom Prompts: Dynamically generates prompts based on user input to provide specific, detailed guides.